-BiographyKojo is a public health specialist and a researcher and has over 15 years experience in managing health systems, program and project implementation, research for development, and policy and strategy development and implementation.
-Before he joined CIH in July, he was the Malaria Consortium (MC) West Africa Officer and coordinated the MC’s activities in West Africa in technical areas of policy and strategy development and monitoring and evaluation; and working with National Malaria Control Programs and their partners in the sub-region in implementing malaria control activities by identifying gaps and working with local, national, regional and international agencies to achieve outcomes related to relieving the burden of malaria.
-He supported the development of RBM West Africa Network (WARN) and the West Africa Network on Monitoring Anti-malarial Treatment (WANMAT).
-Prior to his work with the Malaria Consortium, Kojo served as the Ag.
-Director of the Kintampo Health Research providing technical support to Ministry of Health programs.
-He participated in discussions to identify and develop research priorities for the Ministry and also in program evaluations.
-He served as PI on number of research projects, and served as a member of WHO/TDR Task Force on home management of malaria.
-From 1989 to 1998 Dr Yeboah-Antwi was the District Director of Health Services in Wenchi in the Brong Ahafo Region of Ghana.
-He was responsible for managing the district health services to ensure the delivery of cost-effective and efficient quality health services in the district.
+BiographyKojo is a public health specialist and a researcher and has over 25 years experience in managing health systems, program and project implementation, monitoring and evaluation, policy and strategy development and implementation, and conducting operations and implementation research.
+Before joining Boston University in July 2004, he was the Malaria Consortium West Africa Officer and coordinated it’s activities in West Africa in technical areas of policy and strategy development and monitoring and evaluation; and working with National Malaria Control Programs and their partners in the sub-region in implementing malaria control activities by identifying gaps and working with local, national, regional and international agencies to achieve outcomes related to relieving the burden of malaria.
+Prior to his work with the Malaria Consortium, Kojo served as the Director of the Kintampo Health Research Center, responsible for setting up and managing the field research station for epidemiological and clinical studies, and building and strengthening the capacity of district health managers to implement district health services and conduct operations research.
+For over a decade, he served as the District Director of Health Services in Wenchi in the Brong Ahafo Region of Ghana and was responsible for managing district health services.
+He holds a medical degree from the Ghana Medical School and a Master of Public Health degree from the Royal Tropical Institute in Amsterdam, the Netherlands.
+Research interests include improving access to and scale up of integrated community case management, improving maternal and newborn care, improving health systems and quality of care, health sector human resource strengthening and improving community sanitation and hygiene.

 - Center Faculty Member, Center for Global Health & Development , Boston University School of Public Health